kr55/azure-elastic-jobs-manager-docs/docs/enable-umi.md

       <img src="../media/prerequisites/add-umi-to-elastic-agent.png" style="width:100%; height:100%">

+{: .note }
-Please note that only one UMI can be added to an Elastic Job Agent.
+Only one UMI can be added to an Elastic Job Agent.